About Interlibrary Loan

 You have several options:

-- Connect to WorldCat, the largest network of library collections, where you can search and request the materials yourself online.
+- Request materials yourself via WorldCat, the largest network of library collections, where you can search and request books, articles, and videos online.

 - Fill out a PDF version of the ILL request form and email or interoffice mail it to Mary Louise Castaldi, or drop it off at the Greenfield circulation desk.